VentuzTechnology/Ventuz.Extension.prerelease/README.md

 ### Metadata

 All code example shown above are not using any metadata to make names and other GUI information comfortable to human readers.
-Names are limited to the naming convention of C# (.net) and can't contain spaces or special characters.
+Names are limited to the naming convention of C# (.net) and cannot contain spaces or special characters.
 Also icons and other descriptive information are kept very simple if you don't annotate your code with metadata.
-To do so, Vx uses `Attributes` to decorate your class, methods, fields, etc
+To do so, Vx uses `Attributes` to decorate your class, methods, fields, etc.

 There are different groups of metadata attributes available:
 * for nodes (classes)